-Paul is ideally placed to support our Health & Wellbeing research portfolio in his capacity as a statistician working in epidemiology (with a particular interest and experience in long-term studies of the health of vegetarians and vegans).
+Paul is ideally placed to support our Health & Wellbeing research portfolio in his capacity as a former statistician working in epidemiology (with a particular interest and experience in long-term studies of the health of vegetarians and vegans).
 Environment & Sustainability is also of personal interest, and has co-authored the following paper in this area:

 Scarborough P, Appleby PN, Mizdrak A, Briggs AD, Travis RC, Bradbury KE, Key TJ.
 (2014) Dietary greenhouse gas emissions of meat-eaters, fish-eaters, vegetarians and vegans in the UK.
 Climatic Change; doi:10.1007/s10584-014-1169-1.